MarcosCobena/marcoscobena.github.io/items/reading.md

 founded Gnome along with Miguel de Icaza, and enjoy visiting his site from time to time to see what’s he on

+[planet.gnome.org](http://planet.gnome.org/) —What's going on with Gnome, I like their search for simplicity

 [sivers.org](https://sivers.org) —Oriol introduced me his book Anything You Want, and deeply moved my interior